BLOG

 6. Keep the length reasonable

-For most applicants, a one-page resume for law school will suffice.
+For students, a one-page resume will suffice.
 This length allows you to present professional and educational history comprehensively.
 Yet, if you have extensive work experience or were involved in lots of relevant student activities, go for a second page.
-The rule of thumb here is to avoid filling the resume with less important details such as high school awards or irrelevant part-time jobs.
 Keep the content highly relevant, and if the second page is absolutely necessary, use it.

 The descriptions of your past jobs shouldn't consist of job duties only.
 You also need to mention at least a few specific achievements.
 Instead of writing “Generated new business”, say “Increased business with existing clients by 25%”.
 Such specific details show your ambition and orientation on results, which is important both in the workplace and in academia.
 Moreover, such achievements set you apart from other applicants whose experience and education is similar to yours.

-If you’re writing a resume for application for the first time, it will be helpful for you to get an external opinion about it.
-An external perspective is important for spotting mistakes or any other issues you might have overlooked.
-For instance, you can send a resume for review to our company that offers proficient resume help for college students.
-Our expert will critically evaluate your resume and tell what could be improved about it to maximize your chances for admission.
+If you're writing a resume for the first time, it will be helpful to get an external opinion about it.
+Send your resume to our experts, and we will critically evaluate your resume and tell what could be improved about it to maximize your chances for interview.
 This service is free of charge.

 Bonus: How to succeed in law school?